 The Hirschsprung Collection is even more focused on Danish art from the 19th and early 20th centuries.
 Its focus lies on the Danish Golden Age and the melancholic Skagen painters showing the hardship of life on the Northern shores.

-Whether Købke, Krøyer or Hammershøi, besides their great talent, these artists allow you to peep into Danish households of the poor and the wealthy alike.
+Whether Købke, Krøyer, or Hammershøi, besides their great talent, these artists allow you to peep into Danish households of the poor and the wealthy alike.

 Opening hours Wednesday to Sunday 11 a. m. to 4 p. m.

-I already mentioned superstar Bertel Thorvaldsen above: Thorvaldsen (1770-1844) was one of the many classicist artists who had found their artistic cradle in Italy, and that he was an important part of this artists’ circle prove many paintings depicting him either working on his sculptures or celebrating life with his peers.
+I already mentioned superstar Bertel Thorvaldsen above: Thorvaldsen (1770-1844) was one of the many classicist artists who had found their artistic cradle in Rome, and that he was an important part of this artists’ circle prove many paintings depicting him either working on his sculptures or celebrating life with his peers.

 The museum that houses a nice collection of his statues and friezes was opened in 1848 as Denmark’s first museum.
 Its size and decoration alike are quite impressive.